Select Bibliography

 An entertaining, wide-ranging journey through local legend and superstition, with many photographs.

-Simpson, Jacqueline and Steve Roud, A Dictionary of English Folklore (Oxford: OUP, 2000).
+Simpson, Jacqueline and Steve Roud, A Dictionary of English Folklore (OUP, 2000).

 A beautifully illustrated collection of Stamford legends, historical anecdotes, and notable personages.

-Part-travel memoir, part-history of the county, beautifully written and incorporating several legends and tales.
+Part-travel memoir, part-history of the county, beautifully written and incorporating several legends.

 An enjoyable compendium that includes several folk tales.

-Lucy Wood, The Little Book of Lincolnshire (Stroud: History Press, 2016).
+Lucy Wood, The Little Book of Lincolnshire (History Press, 2016).

 A wide-ranging book of thirteen chapters, including one on folklore and another called ‘The Supernatural County’.